edinmathsoc/mathsoc-website/content/sports/1748261665330-Netball-season-is-over/index.md

 Thank you everyone for taking part in this years season.
 We had a great time and I am very proud of everyone who took part.

-This is just to test the website
+See you in the next year!